fredrikaverpil/pyvfx-boilerplate/README.md

 - Does not work with Nuke 10.0v1 on OS X: [#7](https://github.com/fredrikaverpil/pyvfx-boilerplate/issues/7)
 - Maya palette glitchy in standalone mode with PySide/PyQt4 on OS X (disabled by default): [#9](https://github.com/fredrikaverpil/pyvfx-boilerplate/issues/9)
+- Window will not stay on top of Nuke (OS X) without Qt.Tool or Qt.WindowStaysOnTopHint: [#12](https://github.com/fredrikaverpil/pyvfx-boilerplate/issues/12)

 <br>